About the NCCA

 Only after successful completion of this course may the applicant become a fully accredited member of the NCCA and be eligible to add the coveted logo to their company name.

-In addition to the compulsory training, a series of advanced courses, workshops, branch meetings, technical roadshows and other events have been designed to keep experienced members up to date with the increasingly sophisticated science of cleaning.
-These, along with an annual conference, bi-annual exhibition and monthly magazine, help to keep members up to date with the latest advances in all areas related to their field.
+In addition to the compulsory training, a series of advanced courses, technical days, tours and other events have been designed to keep experienced members up to date with the increasingly sophisticated science of cleaning.
+These, along with an annual industry event/exhibition and monthly magazine, help to keep members up to date with the latest advances in all areas related to their field.

 To promote best practice among members in the delivery of high-quality carpet, upholstery and floor care services, safeguarding customers' interests and upholding the NCCA’s professional reputation.